pySRURGS/pySRURGS/README.md

                         where we will save results.
-If not set, will save database file to ./db directory with same name as the csv file. (default: None)
+If not set, will save database file to ./db directory with same name as the csv file. (default: None) -path_to_weights PATH_TO_WEIGHTS
+                        the absolute or relative path to the CSV file where we store the weights for each point in the dataset.
+The CSV file should be a single column of non-negative numerical data without a header.
+If not set, weights are equal to one for all data points. (default: None)
 ```

 ### Important details